Redfall release date confirmed with new open-world gameplay

 The Developer_Direct showed us new looks at Redfall, Minecraft Legends, Elder Scrolls Online, and the future of Forza Motorsport, as Microsoft finally gave us a glimpse at what it has planned throughout 2023.
-Remember, a standalone Starfield showcase is coming afterward, with all of this news dropping after Microsft showed nothing at The Game Awards.
+Remember, a standalone Starfield showcase is coming afterwards, with all of this news dropping after Microsoft showed nothing at The Game Awards.

 Redfall is releasing on May 2nd on PC, consoles, and Xbox Game Pass.